 As a former investigative attorney with the Securities and Exchange Commission and training as an accountant (inactive CPA) and in business administration, Cory Kirchert designs and applies strategies and detailed analyses that deeply explore relevant commercial and financial transactions and identify the relevant or claimed theories of liability in order to identify and exploit their strengths and weaknesses.
 This enables him to identify, develop, and present his clients’ positions, both factually and legally, to generate highly favorable resolutions.

-Cory’s objective in representing clients who are the possible subject of governmental interest, is to bring such interest to a close thoroughly and quickly as possible.
-This approach of truncating these matters can prevent them from unnecessarily and unfairly building “momentum” and possibly leading to unwarranted results, legally or factually, or both.
+Cory’s objective in representing clients who are the possible subject of governmental interest is to bring that matter to a close as quickly and thoroughly as possible.
+Truncating these investigative and litigated matters prevents them from unnecessarily and, often unfairly, building “momentum” and possibly leading to unwarranted and unwelcome results, legally or factually, or both.

-Cory believes that good legal representation in the realm of investigations and litigation requires not only excellent skills in argumentation of law and facts, but rests on the ability to identify the other party’s assumptions, develop evidence that might never be considered, and explores novel approaches to legal questions.
+Cory believes that optimal legal representation in government investigations and litigation requires not only strong skills in identifying and arguing the applicable law, state of the law, and significant facts but also rests on an attorney’s abilities to identify the counter-party’s assumptions, to develop evidence from data and information that might never otherwise be considered, and to explore and present, when needed, novel approaches to legal questions.

-Cory has been an adjunct professor of both legal writing and accounting and has a master’s degree in business administration, and two other masters’ degrees in philosophy and law.
-His legal and teaching experience have served him and his clients well as an advocate.
+Cory has been an adjunct professor of both legal writing and accounting and has a master’s degree in business administration, and two other master’s degrees, one in philosophy and another in law.
+His legal and teaching experience have served him and his clients well in advocating for his clients.

 Cory has more than twenty years of experience at the Securities and Exchange Commission, where he investigated and caused cases to be brought and resolved against various public and private domestic and foreign issuers and market players, including broker-dealers, insurance companies, and auditors, and sales personnel,.
 Since leaving the government, Cory has represented, among others, CEOs, CFOs, RIAs, IAs, REITs, and various pooled investment vehicles.